 The image below is of a chassis prototype.
 It consists of some aluminium sections and a few cast components with integrated suspension supports.
 Simple – light – cheap.
 It is fully engineered for supercar torsional and stiffness performance – and with crumple zones front and back.
 It is shown with a Shelby Cobra replica body and a V8 engine.
 The length can by changed by changing the length of the centre cylindrical section to take any body shape from classic sports and rally configurations to the utilitarian.
 Don’t put in an internal combustion engine, drive train and gearbox and you have saved considerable weight, cost and complexity.

-Replace them with four Protean 75kW in hub electric motors with a linear generators and a gas bottle in the front, a computer driving and braking each wheel independently and a couple of banks of batteries in steel casings either side of the central cylinder – and you have the makings of a very nice 300kW (400hp) vehicle.
+Replace them with four Protean 75kW in hub electric motors with digital control of driving and braking in each wheel independently.
+Combine with a range extender and a couple of banks of batteries in metal casings either side of the central cylinder – and you have the makings of a very nice 300kW (400hp) vehicle.
 I have a 190kW Ford that drives pretty good – but this is a quantum leap in power to weight ratio.

 But what started me thinking down this track was Steampunk Girl’s post of a 1931 Bugatti Type 51 Dubos Coupe.
 That would work too.
 So poised – so elegant – so sexy.
 Both Steampunk Girl and the Bugatti.